agentc13/hero-realms-lua-scripts/contribute.md

 # Contributing to this repository

+_all of this info was taken and modified from https://kbroman.org/github_tutorial/_

 So you want to contribute changes to this repository?
 Here are instructions on how you can do this.

 1. Go to my repository on github. (https://github.com/agentc13/Hero-Realms-Lua-Scripts)